nikolai-husung/Symanzik-QCD-workflow/README.md

    The simplifed results have any occurring tensor structures reduced to a minimal basis (this is needed in particular for the outgoing fermion lines).
    Also the Z-factors needed to renormalise the external legs and the coupling to 1-loop order are applied.
-Finally dummy indices and all symbols are expressed in a form compatible to Mathematica syntax.

 **Remark:** The simplified results are evaluated at fixed index permutations (mu,nu,rho,kappa,lambda) = (1,1,1,1,1), (1,1,1,1,2), ...
-that can yield different answers, i.e. we do not consider the permutation (2,2,2,2,2) etc.
+that can yield different answers, i.e. we do not consider the permutation (2,2,2,2,2) etc. Notice that this currently generates quite a lot of overhead if one is e.g. interested in a scalar operator inserted into a fermion 4-point function, because there are no Lorentz indices present and yet all expressions are treated identically.

 Use of Mathematica scripts
 ------------------------------